18 Top Things to Do in NYC in Winter

 Perhaps the most famous hot chocolate in the city isn't even hot at all.
 The iconic "frozen hot chocolate" at Upper East Side restaurant Serendipity 3 was made famous in the eponymous movie, Serendipity.
 Today, it's a tourist and local favorite for the cold "hot" chocolate, served with a scoop of whipped cream and chocolate shavings.
 Be sure to book enough time for this treat, as lines are to be expected.

-Then there's the Dominique Ansel Bakery (famous for the world-renowned cronut creation), who serves a more traditional cup.
-This hot chocolate is a city favorite, and is topped with a marshmallow flower.
+Then there's the Dominique Ansel Bakery (famous for the world-renowned cronut creation), which serves a more traditional cup.
+This hot chocolate is a city favorite and is topped with a marshmallow flower.

 Come February, New York's streets are packed with the world's best dressed, as celebrities, models, photographers, writers, and stylists strut their stuff for Fashion Week.